poissonconsulting/chk/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission of a new release.

+I have unwrapped all examples from \dontrun except err() which is wrapped by \donttest because it throws an error (this behaviour is tested using testthat).